Internet2/grouper/grouper/misc/BINARY-README.txt

 1. configure the non-example files in the conf dir
 2a.
-If you are using hsqldb, start your database: java -cp lib\jdbcSamples\hsqldb.jar org.hsqldb.Server -database.0 file:grouper -dbname.0 grouper
+If you are using hsqldb, start your database: java -cp lib\jdbcSamples\hsqldb.jar org.hsqldb.Server -database.0 file:grouper -dbname.0 grouper -port 9001
 2b. init your registry: bin/gsh -registry -check -runscript
 3. start gsh: bin/gsh